SalehTZ/workout_login_app/README.md

 # Workout App

-A Workout app UI made using flutter.
+A Workout app UI made using flutter (with video backgrounds).

 App UI is inspired by [mhasanin126](https://www.instagram.com/mhasanin126) on instagram.
 [This](https://www.instagram.com/p/CWq8pyrAm1c/) is the specific UI.